oravirt/ansible-oracle/README.md

   - Manages services in an Oracle database (RAC/Single instance)

  <b> Note: </b>
-  At the moment:
-  - Idempotence only applies to the state (present,absent,started, stopped).
+At the moment, Idempotence only applies to the state (present,absent,started, stopped).
 No other options are considered.
-  - Only GI-managed environments are supported